Expedition in Nepal

 - Fee: Mt.
 Nuptse expedition permit, national park entrance permit.

 - Activities: Sightseeing, trekking and expedition as per the guideline itinerary.

 - Equipment: All necessary camping equipments, kitchen utilizes upto higher camp for members, staffs and common climbing equipment such as ropes, ice screws, ice bar, pitons, etc.

-- Accommodation: 6 night’s hotel accommodation in a tourist class hotel in Kathmandu and 38 nights lodges/tent during trekking and expedition period.
+- Accommodation: 6 night’s hotel accommodation in city and 38 nights lodges/tent during trekking and expedition period.

-- Food: Full board on teahouse/tented [/lieakfast, lunch and dinner] during the trekking and expedition upto Nuptse base camp and 6 /lieakfasts and one farewell Dinner in Kathmandu.
+- Food: Full board on teahouse/tented [Breakfast, lunch and dinner] during the trekking and expedition upto Nuptse base camp and 6 breakfasts in city.

-- Transportation: Arrival/Departure transfer and surface road-head transportation by land transportation and Scheduled flight Kathmandu - Lukla – Kathmandu for members, staffs, Liaison officer and gear cargo air transportation.
+- Transportation: Arrival/departure transfer and surface road-head transportation and Scheduled flight from Kathmandu to Lukla and return flight to Kathmandu..

 - International flight and departure taxes